Circle of Death

 For the Boys: All the male players must drink.

-Floor: Once a 4 card is shown, all the players must touch either the table or the actual floor with their hands.
+Floor: Once a 4 card is shown, all the players must touch the table or the actual floor with their hands.
 The last player to do so must drink.

 Me: The player who draws this card has to take a drink.